TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Experiments

 \paragraph*{Quantitative Results} We evaluate the CorLoc scores in comparison with previous state-of-the-art single object discovery methods~\cite{uijlings2013selective, zitnick2014edge, simeoni2021localizing, kim2009unsupervised, zhang2020object, wei2019unsupervised, vo2020toward, vo2021large} on VOC07, VOC12, and COCO20K datasets.
-These methods can be roughly divided into two groups \CUT{based on} according to whether the model leverages information from the entire dataset and explores inter-image similarities.
-Because of quadratic complexity of region comparison among images, models with inter-image similarities are generally difficult to scale to larger datasets.
+These methods can be roughly divided into two groups \CUT{based on} according to whether the model uses information from the entire dataset or explores inter-image similarities.
+Because of the quadratic complexity of region comparison among images, models with inter-image similarities are generally difficult to scale to larger datasets.
 The selective search~\cite{uijlings2013selective}, edge boxes~\cite{zitnick2014edge}, LOST~\cite{simeoni2021localizing} and {\name} do not require inter-image similarities and are thus much more efficient.
-As shown in the Tab.~\ref{tab:object_dis}, {\name} consistently outperforms all the previous methods on all the datasets by a large margin.
-Particularly, {\name} improves the concurrent work DSS~\cite{melaskyriazi2022deep} by 6.1\%, 5.7\% and 2.6\% in VOC07, VOC12 and COCO20K respectively using the same ViT-S/16 features.
+As shown in the Tab.~\ref{tab: object_dis}, {\name} consistently outperforms all the previous methods on all the datasets by a large margin.
+Particularly, {\name} ouperforms DSS~\cite{melaskyriazi2022deep} by 6.1\%, 5.7\% and 2.6\% for VOC07, VOC12 and COCO20K respectively using the same ViT-S/16 features.

-We also list a set of results that includes using a second stage unsupervised training strategy to boost the performance, which is referred to Class-Agnostic Detection (CAD) and proposed in LOST~\cite{simeoni2021localizing}.
-Precisely, we first compute K-means on all the boxes produced by the first stage single object discovery model to obtain pseudo labels of the bounding boxes.
+We also list a set of results that includes using a second stage unsupervised training strategy to boost the performance.
+This is referred to as Class-Agnostic Detection (CAD) and proposed in LOST~\cite{simeoni2021localizing}.
+For this, we first compute K-means on all the boxes produced by the first stage single object discovery model to obtain pseudo labels of the bounding boxes.
 Then a classical Faster RCNN~\cite{ren2015faster} is trained on the pseudo labels.
-As shown in Tab.~\ref{tab:object_dis}, {\name} with CAD outperforms the state-of-the-art by 5.7\%, 4.9\% and 5.1\% on VOC07, VOC12 and COCO20k respectively, which demonstrates the efficiency of our method.
+As shown in Tab.~\ref{tab: object_dis}, {\name} with CAD outperforms the state-of-the-art by 5.7\%, 4.9\% and 5.1\% on VOC07, VOC12 and COCO20k respectively.